 Before you book your shuttle, though, it’s important to know what you’re getting into because TWE isn’t for everyone.
 In this post, I cover everything you need to know about mountain biking The Whole Enchilada in Moab including what to expect, options on where to start, shuttle services, the best time to ride it, and more.

-Here’s everything you need to know before you setting off to ride the The Whole Enchilada, Moab
+Here’s everything you need to know before setting off to ride The Whole Enchilada, Moab

 - Route difficulty: Intermediate+/Expert

 The Whole Enchilada is actually a link-up of several trails in the La Sal Mountain range above Moab.
 It includes Burro Pass, Hazard County, Kokopelli, UPS, LPS, and Porcupine Rim.
-The ‘official’ route starts with a shuttle up to the Burro Pass trailhead at 10,500 ft where you’ll then climb a few miles to over 11,000ft before plunging all the way down to the Colorado River, an almost 8,000 ft descent.
+The ‘official’ route starts with a shuttle up to the Burro Pass trailhead at 10,500 ft where you’ll then climb a few miles to over 11,000ft before plunging all the way down to the Colorado River.

 Alternatively, you can choose to skip the massive 3-mile Burro Pass climb and instead book a shuttle to the lower Hazard County trailhead.
 See more information on start options in the shuttle section below.